-Marine Science Day 2017 will take place on Saturday, May 20th.
-Register here.
+Marine Science Day 2017 took place on Saturday, May 20th.

 Create a marine-themed costume to participate in our Marine Science Day contest.
 Everyone, every age, can participate by creating original costumes of marine plants or animals.
 Individuals and groups are welcome.
 Ribbons are awarded for most original plant or animal; most creative use of materials; best group costume; and best representation of a plant or animal.
 The overall winner will earn a $50 gift certificate to VIMS' Gift Shop.
 Register here.

 View wonderful creatures created and worn by individuals and groups from all around Tidewater during past years.

 Design the artwork for Marine Science Day 2017 at the Virginia Institute of Marine Science!
 This year's theme is Technology in Marine Science and artwork should include technology that scientists use in the water, on research vessels, or in the laboratory.
 (Examples: underwater gliders, drones, underwater sensors, buoys, etc.)

 Entry deadline is Wednesday, March 15, 2017 at 4PM.
 View the contest info and entry form here.